frcdesign/FRCDesign.org/docs/design-guide/stage1/1A-onshapeFundamentals.md

 - [Multi-Part Part Studios](https://learn.onshape.com/courses/fundamentals-multi-part-part-studios)
 - [Onshape Assemblies](https://learn.onshape.com/courses/fundamentals-onshape-assemblies)

-!!!
-Note
 The structure of the courses includes some short videos and practice models, expected time is couple of hours.

+Additionally, the [Onshape Help](https://cad.onshape.com/help/Content/EnterpriseHelp/Content/home.htm?tocpath=Welcome%20to%20Onshape%20Help%7C_____0) site is a great resource to use if you are unsure how a certain feature of Onshape works.

 ## Multi-Part Modeling

-<span style="color: red;">The below text is pretty awful, need to fix.</span>

-When designing in Onshape, you typically have 1 part studio per subsystem.
+As was introduced in the Onshape learning courses, Onshape is a multi-body modeling focused software.
+For FRC, that typically translates to one part studio per subsystem.
 Take a look at [this page](../../best-practices/sub-document-setup.md) to learn more about sub-document best practices.
 The following practice exercises will allow you to practices these concepts.

-Here is an example of one of the future projects that you’ll be working on.
-Notice how there are multiple parts inside of this one part studio, and how it “almost” looks like the completed product.
+Here is an example of a subsystem part studio.
+Notice how there is one instance of each unique part inside of this part studio.
+The part studio also appears to be almost like the completed product as the parts are modeled relative to each other.

 <center><img src="\img\design-guide\stage1a\1a-PartStudio.webp" width="45%"></center>
 <center> *Example of a part studio.* </center>

 ## Assemblies
-<span style="color: red;">The below text is pretty awful, need to fix.</span>

 Assembling is the basic function of defining the position and motion of parts in an assembly.

-When parts are inserted into an assembly, they free float.
-They can drag them around.
-The goal of assembling is to constrain the motion of all parts.
-There are few different ways to do this:
+As was introduced in the Onshape learning tutorials, when parts are inserted into an assembly, they free float.
+We can utilize a number of different assembly tools to constrain the motion of all the parts:

 - **`Group`**: Limits the relative motion between a group of parts to none
 - **`Fix`**: Fixes a part in space in the assembly (not recommended as it is not parametric)